 With cloud video surveillance, SMBs don’t have to sacrifice quality and features for lower costs.
 A cloud solution meets all their needs while providing attractive features, many of which have become more mainstream and affordable.
 Most notably, secure mobile access.

-Why SMBs Should Consider Cloud Video Surveillance
+Why SMBs Should Consider Cloud Based Security Cameras

 We have a whole post dedicated to the benefits of cloud video surveillance, but I want to take a few lines here to explain why cloud is an attractive option for an SMB.